TianyouLiuSky/Game_programming_project/README.md

 - **Introducing New Gameplay Elements:**
   - **Obstacle Mechanics:**
-    On collision with a trash item, the robot experiences a temporary slowdown, requiring strategic movement.
+    ~~On collision with a trash item, the robot experiences a temporary slowdown, requiring strategic movement.~~
   - **Bad Trash Mechanic:**
-    The robot is programmed to detect and avoid “bad trash” which negatively affects the score.
+   ~~ The robot is programmed to detect and avoid “bad trash” which negatively affects the score.~~

 - **Additions:**
   - No additional tasks were made beyond the planned improvements.

 ---
 ### Project Part 3: Visual Effects (Ch 11, 12, 13)

 - **Lighting and Shadows:**
   - Planned improvements include applying advanced lighting methods (e.g., night and day cycles) to enhance scene aesthetics.
+    - We followed the textbook and created a 6-sided skybox material, then applied it to the sky setting.
+However, the day-night cycle is not yet implemented and will be deferred to the next milestone.

 - **Particle System and Visual Effects:**
-  - Planned use of particle systems to create vivid visual effects (e.g., fire and water) for elements such as fireplaces and sinks.
+  - ~~Planned use of particle systems to create vivid visual effects (e.g., fire and water) for elements such as fireplaces and sinks.~~
+    - We used Unity’s particle system to create a working fireplace visual effect.

 - **Post Processing:**
-  - Planned use of post-processing tools (e.g., depth map) for enhanced visual quality.
+  - ~~Planned use of post-processing tools (e.g., depth map) for enhanced visual quality.~~
+    - We applied post-processing effects such as bloom to enhance the game’s lighting and mood.

 - **Additional Plans:**
-  - Future work will include additional levels with increased difficulty and integrated score calculations via text UI.
+  - ~~Future work will include additional levels with increased difficulty and integrated score calculations via text UI.~~
+    - We added a new Level 3 to fit with the new fireplace, garden, and water elements (see Additions below).

+### Additions:
+- 🆕 **Added Level 3**, which includes new environmental elements such as a garden, fireplace, and a plane-based moving water area.
+- 🐱 **Introduced a cat obstacle**: a cat that occasionally jumps on top of the robot vacuum and temporarily slows its movement, increasing challenge and interactivity.

+---

+### Project Checkpoint 3-4: Sound, UI, and Animation (Ch 14, 15, 17)

+- **Sound:**
+  - Plan to add background music and sound effects for collision, trash pickup, and low battery.
+  - Research free sound libraries or create custom SFX.

+- **UI:**
+  - Refine scoreboard and timer layout.
+  - Add a battery-life indicator on-screen.
+  - Implement an animated menu screen.

-- **Additions:**
+- **Animation:**
-  - No additional tasks were made beyond the planned visual enhancements.
+  - Add idle/wheel-turning animations for the robot.
+  - Animate trash items disappearing when collected.

 ---

 ## Development